gisaia/ARLAS-web-components/README.md

 $ cd ARLAS-web-components
 ```

-Install all the project's dependencies
+Install all the projects dependencies

 ```shell
 $ npm install